 - Understand that the pain is as bad as the patient expresses.

 - Won’t send the patient home telling him to learn to cope with the condition.

 - In certain situations will send the patient to a specialist centre for treatment of chronic pain near the patient’s residence.

 - That in case of medical treatment understands that sometimes people suffering from chronic pain might require more or other medicines.

-- That a patient might look well and act cheerful, even when the patient is serious ill.
+- That a patient might look well and act cheerful, even when the patient is seriously ill.

-- Himself acts as a link between the therapist and the patient and will look with the patient to the best solutions and treatments.
+- Himself acts as a link between the therapist and the patient and will look with the patient for the best solutions and treatments.

-- Always show and discuss without asking test results.
+- Always show interest and will discuss without asking for test results.

 - Always invite to contact him again if the condition does not improve.

 - If there is some diagnostic doubt, at least prescribe a pain killer (except in cases of allergy)